tango-controls/tango-doc/source/administration/services/hdbpp/hdb++-design-guidelines.rst

 -  for each attribute, time stamp of last record

-The system can sum these numbers in a counter which can be reset every to rank each attribute in term of data rate, error rate etc. This allows preventive maintenance and fine tuning, detecting, for instance, when an attribute is too verbose (e.g. variation threshold below the noise level).
+The system can sum these numbers in a counter which can be reset every period to rank each attribute in term of data rate, error rate etc. This allows preventive maintenance and fine tuning, detecting, for instance, when an attribute is too verbose (e.g. variation threshold below the noise level).
 These statistics are a key element for qualifying the health of